DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 Thus you've created a project and can proceed to add markup and script for Gantt.

 ## Step 2.
-Adding Gantt Markup and JS
+Adding Gantt markup and JS

 Go to **wwwroot** and create an **index.html** file.